MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/privacy/mac-privacy-preferences.md

 For more information about diagnostic data and connected experiences, see [Overview of privacy controls](overview-privacy-controls.md).

+> [!NOTE]
-For information about similar settings for Office on computers running Windows, see [Use policy settings to manage privacy controls for Office 365 ProPlus](manage-privacy-controls.md)
+> For information about similar settings for Office on computers running Windows, see [Use policy settings to manage privacy controls for Office 365 ProPlus](manage-privacy-controls.md)

 ## Setting preferences